fulopkovacs/object-access-cf-b2-poc/README.md

-# POC: Control the access to objects stored in Backblaze b2 buckets using Cloudfare Workers, KV and CDN
+# [Draft] POC: Control the access to objects stored in Backblaze b2 buckets using Cloudfare Workers, KV and CDN

 ## Use case